About Academic Integrity

 The Faculty’s resolution on the principles of academic honesty by which students are expected to abide, as well as the Student Certification of both written work and exam performance are available here.

-If you encounter a situation of potential academic dishonesty in the course of your teaching at Columbia Law School, please contact Yadira Ramos-Herbert, Dean of Students, who can advise you on possible courses of action.
+If you encounter a situation of potential academic dishonesty in the course of your teaching at Columbia Law School, please contact Yadira Ramos-Herbert, Associate Dean of Student and Registration Services, who can advise you on possible courses of action.